di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 Tapping E will toggle between Follow and Performing tasks.
 Holding E will enable name change.
+Press CallHome key (Home by default) to call all slaves within earshot

 When in performing task mode the Greyling will search nearby radius for enabled tasks.
 It's possible to dissable tasks in the config.
 At the task it will identify what is missing and search ground and nearby chests for needed items.
 After a certain time or when task is finished it will continue to next task.